-- Students from economically disadvantaged households; - Students from traditionally underserved communities; - Students with disabilities; - Students identified as needing academic support; - Students experiencing homelessness; - Students in foster care; - Students who are English Learners; - Students who have been impacted by COVID-19; - Students who missed the most in person instruction for 2019-2020 and 2020-2021 school years; - Students who did not consistently participate in remote instruction when offered during school building closures; - Students with families engaged in migratory agricultural work; and - Students from refugee backgrounds.
+- Students from economically disadvantaged households;

+- Students from traditionally underserved communities;

+- Students with disabilities;

+- Students identified as needing academic support;

+- Students experiencing homelessness;

+- Students in foster care;

+- Students who are English Learners;

+- Students who have been impacted by COVID-19; - Students who missed the most in person instruction for 2019-2020 and 2020-2021 school years; - Students who did not consistently participate in remote instruction when offered during school building closures; - Students with families engaged in migratory agricultural work; and - Students from refugee backgrounds.

-USBE will provide technical support to applicants to utilize data available on the USBE Data level data, and the community needs data to further identify students in need of programming.
+USBE will provide technical support to applicants to utilize data available on the USBE Data Gateway to identify students most in need of afterschool enrichment programs.
+In addition to the USBE technical support, LEAs and CBOs will be empowered to work with their LEA and school level data, and the community needs data to further identify students in need of programming.
 This may include LEA attendance data from the local student information systems (SIS), local benchmarks assessments, and students in need of credit recovery.
 If applicants need additional support with data analysis related to serving the intended population, USBE Data and Statistics can support these data requests through our data request form.